Ann Njeri Gabaku, teacher in the Join for Joy program

-Children in the rural areas of East Africa often do not come to school.
-Those who do come to school are often not challenged because of the old-fashioned way of teaching.
+Children in the rural areas of East Africa often don't come to school.
+Those who do come to school get to experience the old-fashioned way of teaching, without attention for SEL.
 Girls and disabled children are frequently left out at school.
-This - in addition to daily struggles such as illnesses, violence, child marriages & early pregnancies - leads to an enormous number of drop-outs.
+This - in addition to daily struggles such as illnesses, violence, child marriages, early pregnancies & COVID-19 - leads to an enormous number of drop-outs.

 How does your innovation work in practice?

-Science has repeatedly shown that learning through play impacts the development of children positively.
-This is why we developed our sustainable sports and play program, in which primary school teachers learn about the power of playful learning and how to implement it at school.
+Science has shown that children learn better through play.
+This is why we developed our sustainable sports and play program, in which primary school teachers change their mindsets about the way school 'should be' and learn how to implement SEL through sports and play at school.